 How to Apply Conditional Formatting in Power BI with Examples

-- Below is the table I have already created in Power BI report tab.
+- Below is the table we have already created in the Power BI report tab.

-- To apply conditional formatting in Power BI to this table under the field section of the table click on the “drop-down” icon of “Sale Value”.
+- To apply conditional formatting in Power BI to this table under the “Fields” section of the table, click on the dropdown icon of “Sale Value.”

-- When you click on that down arrow you will see below options for this column.
+- When you click on that down arrow, you will see the below options for this column.

-- From the above list just hover on “Conditional Formatting” and it will further show many conditional formatting options in Power BI.
+- From the above list, hover on “Conditional formatting,” It will further show many conditional formatting options in Power BI.

-We will see one by one for all the four columns of our table.
+We will see one by one all the four columns of our table.

 Example #1 – Using Background Color

 - First, we will apply the background color for the “Sale Value” column.
-Once again click on the down arrow of “Sale Value” column and choose Conditional Formatting and under this choose “Background Color”.
+Once again, click on the down arrow of the “Sale Value” column and choose Conditional Formatting and under this, choose “Background color.”

-- This will opens up below the formatting window.
+- It will open up below the formatting window.

-- Then make sure “Based on Field” is the “Sum of Sale”, “Summarization” as “Sum”, and “Default formatting” as “Zero”.
+- Then, make sure “Based on field” has the “Sum of Sale Value,” “Summarization” has “Sum,” and “Default formatting” has “As zero.”

-- If you want to have one more color for middle values then check the box “Diverging” to get the middle-value section.
+- If you want one more color for middle values, check the box “Diverging” to get the middle-value section.

-- Now click on “Ok” and we will have background color as follows.
+- Now, click on “OK.”
+We will have the background color as follows.

 Example #2 – Using Font Color

-- For “COGS” column we will apply “Font Color” conditional formatting.
-From conditional formatting choose “Font Color”.
+- For the “COGS” column, we will apply “Font color” conditional formatting.
+Then, from conditional formatting, choose “Font color.”

-- This is similar to the one we have seen above but this time, as usual, you choose your interesting colors, I have chosen below color.
+- It is similar to the one we have seen above.
+But this time, as usual, you may choose attractive colors.
+We have chosen the below color.

-- After choosing the colors click on “Ok” and we will have below colors for “COGS” numbers in the table.
+- After choosing the colors, click on “OK.”
+We will have the below colors for “COGS” numbers in the table.

 Example #3 – Using Data Bars

-- Data bars look like an “in-cell” charts based on the value of the cell value.
-For “Discounts” column we will apply “data bars”.
+- Data bars look like an “in-cell” chart based on the cell value.
+Therefore, for the “Discounts” column, we will apply “data bars.”

-- Click on the down arrow of “Data Bars” and choose Conditional Formatting”.
-Under this category of “Conditional Formatting” choose “Data Bars”.
+- Click on the down arrow of “Data BarsData BarsData bars are a type of conditional formatting option in Excel that are used to highlight cells or data ranges in a worksheet based on certain criteria.” and choose Conditional formatting.”
+Under this category of “Conditional formatting,” choose “Data bars.”

-- This will opens up below “Data Bars” conditional formatting window.
+- It will open up below the “Data bars” conditional formatting window.

-- In this category, we can choose whether we want to show only “Bars” or we want to show bars along with numbers.
+- In this category, we can choose whether we want to “Show bars only” or we want to show bars along with numbers.

-- Since we need to see numbers along with bars, let’s not check this box.
-Next, we can choose colors for “Minimum” & “Maximum” values.
+- Since we need to see numbers and bars, let us not check this box.
+Next, we can choose colors for “Minimum” and “Maximum” values.

-- Choose the colors as you would like to and click on Ok we will have below in cell charts or bars for “Discount” column.
+- Choose the colors you would like to and click on “OK.”
+We will have below in cell charts or bars for the “Discounts” column.

 Example #4 – Using Icon Sets

-This will opens up below “Icons” window, under this we will define what kind of “Icons” to show under different conditions.
+It will open below the “Icons” window.
+Under this, we will define what kind of “Icons” to show under different conditions.

-- Under “Style” category we can choose a variety of icons to show.
+- Under the “Style” category, we can choose a variety of icons to show.